sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-grid/README.md

 All of its children become grid items.

-## Defining a Grid
+## Defining Grids

 Grids have vertical and horizontal gridlines, and the space between them is a grid area.
-When you make a grid, you indicate where you'd like those to be:
+When you make a grid, you indicate where those are with `grid-template-rows` and `grid-template-columns`:

 ```css
 ul {